bshimanuki/queso/README.md

 of the clues is copied first.
 Once finished, it is recommended to stop the server so that it will not change new clipboard contents.

+On repeated uses, all crossword answer queries are cached.
+Additionally, the last image, clues, generated entry answers, and output are all stored to last- image.png, etc, under the queso project root.
+The last inputs are reused by default.
+To ignore a file, use the options to set the input file to /dev/null.

+implementation details:
-This program acts by scraping a series of online crossword clue databases for potential answers (via proxies so that three are no rate limits).
+This program has two parts, board extraction and crossword solving.
+A board is extracted from an image by performing autocorrelation with itself and then cross-correlation with a constructed grid of the detected size.
+Crossword solving is done by scraping a series of online crossword clue databases for potential answers (via proxies so that three are no rate limits).
 The answer scores are aggreated and used as priors for Bayesian inference (using Markov Random Fields).
 Belief propagation is performed using the sum-product